JoelLefkowitz/swarm-john/README.md

 # Swarm John

-Parallelise John the ripper across a swarm
+Parallelise John the ripper across a swarm.

 ## Status